 Easy In-Text Citations for Your MLA Paper

-MLA provides an easy way to create in-text citations.
+MLA format provides an easy way to create in-text citations.
 When writing a school paper, always keep your reader in mind.
 Provide a clear pathway from your in-text citations to your final entry in your works cited list so your sources can be found quickly and easily by your instructor and your reader.

 When do I need to include an MLA in-text citation?

 MLA in-text citations are included after a section is quoted or paraphrased in a paper.
 They show the reader the words are not your own by including the author's last name and the page number where the information can be found.

 How do I cite a source with multiple authors in MLA?